Ex-Machina-88880X/ex-machina-88880x.github.io/index.md

 # Spin Up Bot Features

 Our Spin Up bot "Ro Bob" for the Virginia States touranment has
-* 4 motor drivetrain - with 200 RPM motor cartiridge geared up to 280 RPM
+* 4 motor drivetrain - with 200 RPM motor cartiridge geared up to 280 RPM on 4-inch wheels
 * 2 motor intake/spinner - with 600 RPM motor cartiridge, typically running at 400 RPM
 * 2 motor flywheel - with 600 RPM motor cartiridge, geared up to 3000 RPM, but typically running at 1800-2100 RPM
 * 15s win-point capable auton - spins roller and shoots 2 (left) or 5 (right) disks